JoshuaStapleton21/blogmaker/posts/ai_horror.md

 my hair when he finally left that broke me.
 ```

-Also not strictly horror (although the manic revenge of a woman scorned is likely).
+Also not really horror (although the manic revenge of a woman scorned is likely).
 Here we have a beautiful, multi-sentence metaphor, even if it is kinda goth.
-The wind rages, it drifts, it fulls many roles, takes many colors.
+The wind rages, it drifts: it fulls many roles, takes many colors.
 One can all but feel the cold rains of the moor as one runs, draped in a white, thin shawl, hacking into a bloody handkerchief.
-Jane Eyre could never; is GPT-3 secretly one of the Bronte sisters??
+Jane Eyre could never.

 ```
 It's been almost twenty years since she's last spoken to me, but